Creating a Network That Uses a Captive Portal with Self Sign In

 Select Specific AP Groups

-• In the VLAN option, VLAN-1 is selected by default.
-Click the icon and select VLAN or pool from the drop-down list.
-Depending on the selection, enter the VLAN ID or select the pool from the drop-down list.
+• VLAN: Select VLAN-1, which is selected by default.
+Click the icon, and select a VLAN or a pool from the drop-down list.
+Depending on the selection, enter the VLAN ID or select a pool from the drop-down list.

-• In the Radio Band option, select one or more of the supported radio bands from the drop-down list for the selected AP group.
+• Radio Band: Select one or more supported radio bands from the drop-down list for the selected AP group.

 • Click Apply.

-2. Click the 24/7 hyperlink in the Scheduling column of the Venues section on the Create New Network page to customize the schedule.
+2. Click the 24/7 hyperlink in the Scheduling column to customize the schedule.

 The Schedule for Network <network-name> in Venue <venue-name> dialog box is displayed.